Key takeaways

 • Some card applications may require you to mail in additional documents for approval, such as income information.

-In most cases, the answer is yes.
-To be approved for a business credit card you just need to be earning some money independently.
-Here’s what you need to know about applying for a business credit card when you don’t have a traditional business:
+In most cases, the answer is “yes.”
+To be approved for a business credit card, you just need to be earning some money independently.
+Here’s what you need to know about applying for a business credit card when you don’t have a traditional business.

 You may be more of an entrepreneur than you think.
 Any income-producing endeavor can be considered a legitimate business for a business credit card.
-Just a few examples of common nontraditional ventures include:

 • Running a dog-walking business in your neighborhood